Transfer PC files to cloud

 Part 4.
 How to transfer PC files to CBackup Cloud?

-The desktop app of CBackup can be downloaded to enjoy the 1000GB storage space, which is totally enough to backup all your vital PC files.
+The desktop app of CBackup can be downloaded to enjoy the 10GB free cloud storage space, or you could upgrade to CBackup Basic to get 1000GB cloud space ($2.99/month), which is totally enough to backup all your vital PC files.
 Let's see how to backup files to CBackup Cloud with CBackup.

 1. Download and install the CBackup desktop app for free.